ShaunCurtis/Blazor.Interactivity/readme.md

 ### Blazor Server Summary

-What we did here is set the render mode globally for the application.
-We did this by setting  Interactivity root to the highest component in the application.
+We set the render mode globally for the application by setting the interactivity root to the highest component in the application.
 This overrides settings in any lower level components.

 However, note that if you set any component in the RenderTree to  `InteractiveWebAssembly` you will generate an exception at runtime when you navigate to the page: